 It’s more than my brain’s unbalanced chemicals.
 It’s hundreds of years of colonialism.
-It’s the guilt of leaving my country for its oppressor.
+It’s the constant guilt of leaving my country for its oppressor.
 It’s being first generation migrant in a post-first generation society.
 It’s my only surrounding community hyphenating -American into their identity when my ancestors and I never had the choice.
 It’s being asked to cite and source my experiences to validate them.

-My depression passed down from my Mami and all their Mami’s before them since Colón is too political, too controversial, too uncomfortable to treat.
-Because the treatment isn’t meds or therapy but liberation.
-Y me duele dudar que algún dia llegue.
+My depression passed down from my Mami and all the Mami’s before her all the way to Colón is too political, too controversial, too uncomfortable, too angry to treat.
+Because the treatment isn’t meds or therapy, but liberation.
+Y me duele dudar que algún día llegue.